Azure/aks-engine/docs/tutorials/containermonitoringaddon.md

 ### 3. Using Worksapce GUID or Key

-you can also configure log analytics workspace with workspace GUID and Key, but with this option, you require to add the container insights solution and attach required tags.
+you can also configure with workspace GUID and Key of the existing Log analytics workspace, but with this is legacy option and requires additional configuration steps

          {
             "name": "container-monitoring",